Charles Sabini: Early life

 Sabini was known by many names and his actual name is either Octavius (Ottavio) or Ullano, but was more widely known as Charles Darby Sabini or Darby Sabini, and had other aliases such as Frank and Fred.
 He would sometimes change his last name to Handley.

 Sabini was born Ottavio Handley at 4 Little Bath Street, Saffron Hill, Holborn, London, on 11 July 1888, the area known as London’s Little Italy.
 He was the illegitimate child of either Italian immigrant Ottavio Sabini from Parma in Italy or Charles Handley, a builders' labourer.
 His mother was a Scottish woman known as Eliza Handley or Elizabeth.
-His mother later married Ottavio Sabini at St Paul's, Clerkenwell, on 14 December 1898.
-Ottavio Sabini (1853–1902) was a carman of Italian descent, whom Charles later would describe as a father.
+His mother later married Ottavio Sabini at St Peter's, Clerkenwell, on 14 December 1898.
+Ottavio Sabini (1853–1902) was a carman (a driver of a horse-drawn delivery vehicle) of Italian descent, whom Charles later would describe as a father.

 Charles Sabini attended school at Drury Lane Industrial School, a school designed for neglected children who were considered at risk of delinquency, up until 1900.
-After Drury Lane, he started at Laystall Street elementary school in Holborn.
+After Drury Lane, he started at Laystall Street Elementary School in Holborn.
 Eventually leaving school in July 1902, at age thirteen he became involved with boxing promoter Dai (Dan) Sullivan.
 Sabini was seen as a promising fighter but was unwilling to train hard so instead he became a bouncer at Sullivan's promotions in Hoxton Baths.

 He married Annie Emma Potter (1892 - 1978), the daughter of William John Potter, at St Paul's in Clerkenwell, on 21 December 1913.
 The couple’s known children included at least three daughters and one son.

 He was a tenor and his favourite song was Rosie Magoola.

-Sabini would establish a reputation as a hard man during a bar brawl at the Griffin public house in Saffron Hill in 1920.
-During the brawl, he knocked out a well-known enforcer for a south London gang, who had insulted an Italian barmaid.
-The incident resulted in Sabini being known as a protector for both Italians and women in London.
+Sabini gained a reputation as a hard man during a bar brawl at the Griffin public house in Saffron Hill in 1920, when he knocked out a well-known enforcer for a south London gang who had insulted an Italian barmaid; Sabini became known as a protector for both Italians and women in London.